 - Use your best handwriting.
-If your usual script is a hard to decipher scrawl, try writing in a more legible print instead.
+If your usual script is difficult to decipher scrawl, try writing in a more legible print instead.
 If recipients can't read your words, you're not gaining much (or anything) by mailing the note.

 - Think before you write.
 Avoid crossed out words and clunky phrases by planning what you'll write before you set pen to paper.
 You can even write an actual draft first.